0xMukesh/hashnode-blogs/ckyoi2msj040g7ns1gid8aye0.md

 ![](https://imgur.com/YqtMG1i.png)

-Create a `.env` file and replace `<password>` with the password of the user which you have replace previously
+Create a `.env` file and replace `<password>` with the password of the user which you have replaced previously

 ```text
 MONGODB_URL="mongodb+srv://kira272921:<password>@dev-credits-api.t5tkf.mongodb.net/myFirstDatabase?retryWrites=true&w=majority"